Gabriel-Mwenga-Nguli/creme-collections/DATA_SETUP.md

 For your Creme Collections application to display products correctly, especially on category and subcategory pages, you need to have well-structured data in your Firestore database, specifically in a collection named `products`.

+Your project now uses local images from the `/public/images/` directory.
+When adding products, ensure your image paths reflect this structure (e.g., `/images/products/my-product-image.png`).
+For the sample data below, we'll use some generic images from `/public/images/banners/` to get you started.

 Follow these steps to add sample product data through the Firebase Console:

 ## 1. Access Firestore Database